 Extra virgin olive oil: According to many studies, we know that extra virgin olive oil is a healthy fat that helps your skin repair and resist UV damage caused by unprotected exposure to the sun’s rays.

 Water: Hydrate, hydrate, hydrate!
 In order to have moisturized and supple skin make sure you drink the necessary amount of water.
-You can take your H2O in its purest form, lemon water, or making yourself a tea.
+You can take your H2O in its purest form, lemon water, or making yourself a sugar-free tea.

 Beautiful skin begins with good nutrition.
 We can’t change our age but we can show off our best skin no matter the age by watching what’s on our plate.
 So are you ready to take the inside-out approach to loving your skin?
 Read more about bad health habits that affect your skin and how Coconut Oil conveys wonders to our skin and hair.